madebykind/madebykind-v3/content/blog/who-gives-a-damn-well-we-do-actually.md

   - Environment
   - Non-profit
 intro: In the time-honoured tradition of businesses rebranding and launching their own website and promoting it to high heaven, we’re doing that ourselves this week, and for what reason?
-Does anyone give a damn? probably not, which is fair, but we do, and here is why…
+Does anyone give a damn?
+Probably not, which is fair, but we do, and here is why…
 related_posts:
   - kind-certifies-a-b-corporation
   - learnings-from-the-1-for-the-planet-european-summit